Understanding Neurodiversity

 where unconditional love and belonging are experienced by all.

-Person-first language is important to me (Rahman, 2019).
-Thus, I invite you to avoid using language which focuses solely on impairments or participation limitations.
-"People are not their diagnoses nor their disability, and how we talk about and attend to this population needs continued advocacy and advancements in inclusive care practices, which impart value for the whole person, beyond their disability type" (Piland, 2025).
-An example of person-first language would be: 'Sam, the bright boy who may become over-stimulated when...'.
-Ultimately, my hope is that a diagnosis is never used to define anyone's place in the world or used to refer to them.
+Additionally, person-first language is of great importance to me (Rahman, 2019).
+"People are not their diagnosis nor their disability, and how we talk about and attend to this population needs continued advocacy and advancements in inclusive care practices, which impart value for the whole person, beyond their disability type" (Piland, 2025).
+An example of person-first language would be: 'Katarina, the bright young woman who has Down syndrome, may become over-stimulated when...'.
+Furthermore, it is my hope that a diagnosis is never used to define anyone's place in the world or used to refer to them (e.g., that Down's girl), but instead they are noticed and valued for their unique strengths.

 Obtaining a Diagnosis.
-Although the current diagnostic criteria, based on the DSM-V (APA, 2022) has its limitations, it can serve as a resource for understanding the unique ways a person might need support.
-Obtaining a professional diagnosis for acquiring the appropriate and necessary supports to achieve one's fullest potential is a part of the process.
+Although the current diagnostic classification system, based on the DSM-V-TR (APA, 2022) has its limitations, it can serve as a resource for identifying the unique ways a person might need support.
+Obtaining a professional diagnosis for acquiring the appropriate and necessary supports to achieve one's fullest potential is a part of that process.
 My training, informed by a person-in-context perspective, allows for considerations of the nuances that come with a person's strengths and functional needs.
 Nevertheless, diagnosis facilitates obtaining professional support services, and in many cases, serves as the vehicle for coverage and reimbursement of such services under insurance.

 Intellectual & Developmental Disability Resources